PetrKryslUCSD/FinEtoolsFlexBeams.jl/README.md

-# FinEtoolsFrames.jl
+# FinEtoolsFlexBeams.jl
-FinEtools used for the simulation of large-displacement response of three-dimensional frame structures
+FinEtools used for the simulation of large-displacement response of three-dimensional flexible-beam structures

 using Pkg; Pkg.activate("."); Pkg.instantiate()